 By 2035, 40% of the world's population will live in water-stressed regions.
 This is one of the main consequences of climate change.
 Without water, there can be no development, food, agriculture or health.
 SUEZ is committed to saving water through the improved control of leaks and consumption, and to maximizing the offer by increasing the available volumes of alternative water (re-use of wastewater, desalination).

 SUEZ provides industry with solutions to limit its water footprint and is working to raise awareness of the consequences of climate change on water through the Business Alliance for Water and the Climate.
-Preventing is as importing as adapting.
+Preventing is as important as adapting.
 SUEZ develops predictive tools to prevent the risk of flooding for local authorities, irrespective of their size.

 The circular economy disconnects growth from the consumption of natural resources while also reducing GHG emissions.
 The Group is renewing its goal to increase the proportion of waste turned into secondary raw materials and is making this goal worldwide in scope.